ai4os/deep-start/README.md

-Start script(s) for DEEP containers
+Start script(s) for DEEP/AI4OS containers
 ==================================

 deep-start
 -----------

-The **main start script** for DEEP containers.
+The **main start script** for DEEP/AI4OS containers.
 Automatically detects if NVIDIA-GPU is present in the system.
 Default start is equivalent to ``deep-start -d``.

 Usage: deep-start <options>